jinlonglinUA/user-logs-track-for-measurement-recorder-experiment/README.md

 they take in this operation etc.
 The Bio-semantics Research Group aim to  convert the wealth of human-readable information like human hebavior data to digital computer-readable data.

-## Created by Jinlong Lin
+Created by Jinlong Lin.

-## My personal main page https://www2.cs.arizona.edu/~jinlonglin/
+My personal main page https://www2.cs.arizona.edu/~jinlonglin/ .

-## Bio-semantics Research Group is led by Professor Hong Cui
+Bio-semantics Research Group is led by Professor Hong Cui.